New York Rear-End Car Accident Attorneys

 Liability in rear-end car accidents is not always as straightforward as it may seem.
 To discuss your legal options and who may be liable in your case, you should contact a New York car accident lawyer.

-New York abides by the pure comparative negligence rule, which is important to remember when bringing a claim in a rear-end car accident case.
+New York abides by the pure comparative negligence rule for a driver injured in a rear end accident, which is important to remember when bringing a claim in a rear-end car accident case.
 Comparative negligence is a legal concept that means both parties in a civil lawsuit can be found partially at fault for the issue at hand.
-For example, a motorist that rear-ends a car may be found liable for the accident, but under the comparative negligence rule, the driver of the first car could also be found liable if she did something that contributed to causing the accident, such as driving with broken tail lights or backing up without warning.
-If you have been rear-ended by another motorist, a personal injury lawyer can go over the facts of the case and help you determine if there is partial liability.
+For example, a motorist that rear-ends a car may be found liable for the accident, but under the comparative negligence rule, the driver of the first car could also, in theory, be found liable if he or she did something that contributed to causing the accident, such as driving with broken taillights or backing up without warning.
+If you have been rear-ended by another motorist, a lawyer at Block O’Toole & Murphy can go over the facts of your case and help determine who is legally responsible for the accident.

-New York is also a no-fault state when it comes to auto insurance, meaning that any driver who has a vehicle registered and licensed in New York must have no-fault insurance coverage.
-According to New York’s Department of Financial Services, no-fault insurance will cover any person injured in a motor vehicle accident up to $50,000, regardless of who was at fault.
-Note that this policy does not include coverage for damages to your vehicle; it is strictly personal injury.
+New York is also a no-fault state when it comes to automobile insurance, meaning that any driver who has a vehicle registered and licensed in New York must have no-fault insurance coverage.
+According to New York’s Department of Financial Services, no-fault insurance will cover damages for any person injured in a motor vehicle accident for an amount up to $50,000, regardless of who was at fault.
+Note that this policy does not include coverage for damages to your vehicle.
+It can also include lost wages and transportation costs, provided they are reasonable.

 New York’s no-fault insurance policy can affect your ability to bring a personal injury lawsuit.
 In order to do so, your injuries must exceed a certain level of severity or your losses must exceed the monetary limits of the policy.
 Broken bones, significant disfigurement, and significant limitation of a body function or organ system are examples of injuries that would potentially allow you to bring a personal injury claim outside of the no-fault policy.
 For more information on New York’s no-fault policy and to determine whether you are able to bring a personal injury lawsuit, it is in your best interest to speak to a New York car accident lawyer.